Add your header text here

 ICAO is a specialized agency of the United Nations with 193 Member States, acting as a global forum to establish international civil aviation standards and recommended practices, incorporating them into the Annexes to the Chicago Convention.

-How are aviation regulationsapplied?
+How are aviation regulations

 In aeronautical regulations, international conventions have special relevance, obviously for international air navigation, and also to serve as a source or inspiration for the aeronautical regulations that regulate domestic or cabotage air navigation.